People's Liberation Army Air Force Airborne Corps

-The People's Liberation Army Air Force Airborne Corps, also referred to as the People's Liberation Army Airborne Corps (中国人民解放军空降兵军 (中國人民解放軍空降兵軍, Zhōngguó Rénmín Jiěfàngjūn Kōngjiàngbīng Jūn, Chinese People's Liberation Army Airborne Corps)) is a corps grade airborne and air assault force subordinated to People's Liberation Army Air Force (PLAAF) headquarters.
+The People's Liberation Army Air Force Airborne Corps (中国人民解放军空降兵军) is a corps grade airborne and air assault force subordinated to People's Liberation Army Air Force (PLAAF) headquarters.
 Before April 2017, the Airborne Corps was called the PLAAF 15th Airborne Corps.

 Mission

 The Airborne Corps is a rapid reaction force tasked with attacking "political, military, and economic strategic key points", capturing targets or areas in the enemy rear, and conducting special operations in the enemy rear.
 It may also have domestic security roles.